Prologue: It Takes a Thief…

 "What manner of things have you heard about me?"

-"I really don't keep up with that kind of stuff, so I really don't know any more than anyone else."
+"I don't keep up with that kind of stuff, so I don't know much."
 He took a second to scan through his memories as the name of Cassidy Cain was a familiar one.
 He didn't find much, but he did find something.
 "I think I heard something about you doing some high stakes gambling or something like that.
 That and I've heard a little bit about you taking part in some charity work."

-"I was hoping you'd know more, but no matter.
+"I was hoping for more, but no matter.
 Both of those facts are indeed true.
 Another fact that you might find intriguing is that I'm The Grandmaster of Theft."

-"That's still pretty young to be a thief."
+"That's still pretty young to be a thief like The Grandmaster."

 "You'd be amazed what you can accomplish when you've been groomed in all sorts of topics, come from a moneyed background, and, most importantly, wish to learn.
 Do you honestly believe I'd devote this much time and effort to a prank?"

 Thug, Gerard thought but didn't say for fear of offending her.

 He was right that he would have bothered her.
-The idea of classifying her right hand man, and more importantly her friend, as being merely a thug was something she'd consider an insult to him and, by association, her.
+The idea of classifying her right hand man, and more importantly her good friend, as a thug was something she'd consider an insult to him and, by association, her.
 His fear was misplaced though; she wouldn't have harmed him.
 Another rule of hers was to do her utmost to not harm innocents.
-The worst thing she would have done is lecture him on the difference between thugs and Wynn.
+The worst thing she would have done was lecture him on the difference between thugs and Wynn.

-At any rate, the confidence with which she spoke made him believe that she was the real deal.
-That, of course, raised even more questions for him.
+At any rate, the command with which she spoke made him believe her.
+That, of course, raised more questions.

 "Why are you a priest?
 Why did you join The Followers?"